-The growing personal rivalry between the Turkish President Recep Tayyip Erdogan and the French President Emmanuel Macron poses a serious threat to the relationship between Europe and the Middle East.
+The growing personal rivalry between Turkish President Recep Tayyip Erdogan and French President Emmanuel Macron poses a serious threat to the relationship between Europe and the Middle East.
 It, also, threatens the security and stability of the eastern Mediterranean region, which has already been suffering from political and military tensions, since August 2020.
-The two presidents deliberately insert the religious-based disagreements between Islam and secularism into the core of their political fights.
-Their purpose is to inflame the populist sentiments of the far right in each of their countries, to build a popular support that will benefit each of them in their separate electoral battles over the presidential seats in France and Turkey, within the coming two years.
+The two presidents deliberately inserted the religious-based disagreements between Islam and secularism into the core of their political fights.
+Their purpose is to inflame the populist sentiments of the far right in each of their countries, to build popular support that will benefit each of them in their separate electoral battles over the presidential seats in France and Turkey, within the coming two years.

 However, since October 2020, the conflict between Erdogan and Macron has gradually shifted from media battles and diplomatic threats over conflicting political interests, into a mortified battle that is fueled by religious and ideological differences between the West and the East.

 On the other side of this shameful battle, Macron boasted himself as the champion of secularism, by rejecting the adoption of special religious practices by Muslims within their closed communities.
-In the midst of his conflict with Erdogan, the French President renewed the call for a government-led campaign, that he initiated in February 2020, for fighting “Islamic Separatism."
+Amid his conflict with Erdogan, the French President renewed the call for a government-led campaign, that he initiated in February 2020, for fighting “Islamic Separatism."
 Macron’s campaign assumes that France should fight against the closeness of Muslim communities, by preventing them from practicing special rituals in closed groups and embracing religious values of their own, that may be inconsistent with the secular laws and values of the French republic.
-Macron believes that this closeness of Muslim communities preempts a dangerous gap that may generate Islamist extremists, who would eventually lead terrorist attacks on France and Europe.
+Macron believes that this closeness of Muslim communities preempts a dangerous gap that may generate Islamist extremists, who would eventually lead to terrorist attacks on France and Europe.

 After his dispute with Erdogan, last year, Macron directly accused Turkey of being responsible for the extremism that afflicted the Muslim communities in France.
-Macron said that he would gradually seek to set limits to curb foreign influence over Muslim citizens inside France, in explicit reference to the imams and sheikhs who are sent by Turkey and North African countries to France to teach and preach in Muslim schools and mosques.
-He claimed that most of these imams carry political agendas that hurts the homogeneity of the French society.
+Macron said that he would gradually seek to set limits to curb foreign influence over Muslim citizens inside France, in explicit reference to the imams and sheiks who are sent by Turkey and North African countries to France to teach and preach in Muslim schools and mosques.
+He claimed that most of these imams carry political agendas that hurt the homogeneity of French society.

 The disturbing news is that this ideological-based dispute between Erdogan and Macron is being renewed, these days.
-Two weeks ago, Macron accused Turkey of trying to interfere in the French presidential elections, scheduled next year, and he attributed this to the great influence that Turkey has on the closed Muslim communities inside France.
+Two weeks ago, Macron accused Turkey of trying to interfere in the French presidential elections, scheduled for next year, and he attributed this to the great influence that Turkey has on the closed Muslim communities inside France.
 In an official press release, the Turkish Foreign Ministry rejected Macron’s allegations and called them dangerous and unacceptable.
-Unfortunately, this ideologically biased rhetoric between Macron and Erdogan, highlighting the points of disagreements between secularism and Islam, is expected to intensify significantly in the coming months, as the dates for the presidential elections in France and Turkey approaches.
+Unfortunately, this ideologically biased rhetoric between Macron and Erdogan, highlighting the points of disagreements between secularism and Islam, is expected to intensify significantly in the coming months, as the dates for the presidential elections in France and Turkey approach.

 Macron is going to compete against far-right populist candidates, in 2022, while Erdogan is depending on the ultra-nationalist and Islamist popular bases in the presidential elections of 2023.
 Intensifying the ideological rhetoric is a winning card that neither Macron nor Erdogan would hesitate to play to keep their presidential seats, for as long as possible.
-However, this irresponsible use of the ideological differences between Islam and secularism may fuel religious-based conflicts between extremists on both sides, and thus recreate the notorious Crusades of the middle ages between Europe and the East, into our modern times.
+However, this irresponsible use of the ideological differences between Islam and secularism may fuel religious-based conflicts between extremists on both sides and thus recreate the notorious Crusades of the Middle Ages between Europe and the East, into our modern times.

 Also, read on Defense Arabia